-It’s nearly Valentine’s Day, and since last week we recounted 10 of the most romantic male same-sex couples from modern gay film, this week we’re covering 10 of the least romantic.
-Their toxicity, infidelity and literal murderousness make them some of the worst gay couples ever to grace the silver screen.
+Their toxicity, infidelity and literal murderousness make these characters some of the worst gay couples ever to grace the silver screen.
 But if you like drama, you may well consider these horrible relationships among the best, you glutton for punishment, you.

 Oh, and if you like non-romantic films, check out our list of 14 films that spit on love.